NordicESMhub/climate-data-tutorial/_episodes/04-visualization-R.md

 <img src="../fig/tp_rplot_jet.png" />

-We can see there is a band with *lot* of rain.
+We can see there is a band with *lots* of rain.
 Let's add continents and a projection using `borders`:

 ~~~
 ggplot() +